Lazytangent/authenticate-me-read-along/README.md

 and commit as appropriate before pushing again to GitHub.
 Then, check the GitHub version of your repository to see if that has removed the `.env` file from there.

+## `req.csrfToken is not a function`

+You might run into this error towards the end of `Phase 0`.
+Because this application has a different setup than the group project from Module 4, you'll be applying CSRF a little differently.
+In your `backend/app.js` file, where you set up app-wide middleware, make sure that your `app.use(routes)` goes AFTER your `app.use(csurf(...))` block, since we want the CSRF middleware to be applied to our route handlers before our Express app has to handle any incoming requests.